kanikakasharma/learning-library/developer-library/converged-db-for-developers/spatial/spatial.md

 ## **STEP 5**: Read SPATIAL data

-1. Open the Firefox browser and navigate to `http://localhost:7101/resources/html/endPointChecker.html` OR  use the bookmark **DataType-End Point Check Utility** under **ConvergedDB-Workshp** in bookmark toolbar
+1. Open the Firefox browser and navigate to `http://localhost:7101/resources/html/endPointChecker.html` OR  use the bookmark **DataType-End Point Check Utility** under **ConvergedDB-Workshp** in bookmark toolbar.
 2. Click on the drop-down to see the list of datatypes shown in workshop.
 3. Select **SPATIAL** datatype and click on change view button to change.
 4. Click on blue fetch cities button.